joshterrill/hacked.codes/content/blog/hello-world/index.md

 tags: ["hello", "world"]
 ---

-This is my first post on my new fake blog!
-How exciting!
+This is my first post on my new fake blog! <span class="highlight yellow">How exciting!</span>

 I'm sure I'll write a lot more interesting things in the future.

-Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).
+Oh, and here's <span class="highlight green">a great quote</span> from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).

 > A salted duck egg is a Chinese preserved food product made by soaking duck